lubomilko/blocky/doc/src/intro.rst

 able to generate various types of text-based content, e.g., standard text, source code in various languages, markdown or reStructuredText files, HTML pages, XML or JSON data files, etc.

-The form of a content to be generated is defined by the templates and the logic of filling the template with data is defined by a user-defined Python script as illustrated on a diagram below:
+The form of a content to be generated is defined by the template and the logic of filling the template with data is defined by the user-defined Python script as illustrated on the diagram
+below:

 .. code-block:: text